-This FPS score in then translated into a GFX Benchmark score which you can compare against other devices that have also run the test.
-The GFX Bench 4.0 render scenes are impressive, from prehistoric jungles to a giant robot attacking a futuristic city there’s a nice variety of tests.
+This FPS score is then translated into a GFX Benchmark score which you can compare against other devices that have also run the test.
+The GFX Bench 5.0 render scenes are impressive, from prehistoric jungles to a giant robot attacking a futuristic city there’s a nice variety of tests.

 What sets it apart from the competition is that you can see how your smartphone performed in different sections of the scene using the graph afterwards.
-This lets you see where your device might struggle playing other Android games.
+This lets you see where your device might struggle when playing certain demanding Android games.

 Overall, it’s simple and it works, giving reliable read and write speeds for any Android Smartphone or Tablet.
 Completely free, you can download the app directly from Google Play.